 There have been a few stories in the media recently about businesses refusing services to people they don’t like.
-One news story was about a cake baker in Colorado who won a favorable ruling in the Supreme Court, giving him the right not to make a cake for a wedding for two gay men.
-Another story in the news was about the spokesperson for President Trump being asked to leave an upscale restaurant because the staff/owner did not like some things about Trump.
+One news story was about a cake baker in Colorado who won a favorable ruling in the Supreme Court, giving him the right not to make a cake for a wedding of two gay men.
+Another news story was about President Trump’s spokesperson being asked to leave an upscale restaurant because the staff/owner did not like some things about Trump.

 My reaction as a business owner is, fine, ok, we have a right to serve who we want, though not serving someone because of race or other protected statuses will get you into a boatload of trouble (as it should).

 Every business has customers or clients who are not welcome in the store or on the premises.
-But, this is almost always due to the behavior of the customer and usually (I would hope) not about one’s race, gender, sexuality or political affiliation.
+But, this is almost always due to the customer’s behavior and usually (I would hope) not about one’s race, gender, sexuality, or political affiliation.

-Kona Impact has made things for the Tea Party (a far-right group) and Occupy Kona (a far left group).
-We have had atheist, Muslim, Jewish, Jehovah Witness, Mormon, Evangelical, Conservative Christian and Liberal Christian customers.
+Kona Impact has made things for the Tea Party (a far-right group) and Occupy Kona (a far-left group).
+We have had atheist, Muslim, Jewish, Jehovah’s Witness, Mormon, Evangelical, Conservative Christian, and Liberal Christian customers.
 We have several gay customers.
-We have done projects for an “adult” retailer in Kona, as well as projects for bars and CBD businesses.
+We have done projects for an “adult” retailer in Kona and for bars and CBD businesses.

-We have turned down two businesses–an “escort” and pitbull breeder that breeds fighting dogs–in the past 12 years for the same reason: these businesses are illegal and, truth-be-told they, not the kind of business I could honestly put my full effort and energy into.
+We have turned down two businesses–an “escort” and pitbull breeder that breeds fighting dogs–in the past 12 years for the same reason: these businesses are illegal and, truth be told, they, are not the kind of business I could honestly put my full effort and energy into.

 My thinking is simple: if a person comes to us for services, I do not care about the circumstances of that person’s life or business.
-I don’t care if he or she has beliefs or a lifestyle different from mine; I just want to give them the best possible product or service and get paid.
-If I refused a customer based on who he or she is, I am 100% certain I will not change that person and he or she will find another provider.
+I don’t care if they have beliefs or a lifestyle different from mine; I want to give them the best possible product or service and get paid.
+If I refuse a customer based on who he or she is, I am 100% certain I will not change that person, and he or she will find another provider.
 I will have gained nothing.